-Pop culture and media have spread those tattoo images around, exposing a whole new audience of body art collectors to them.
-But while a certain design may be appropriated by the masses, it still may hold a strong meaning for those who live by the old codes.
+And while some of these designs have been widely appropriated by the masses, they might still hold meaning to those who abide by the old tattoo codes.
 "I’m more comfortable tattooing things today that I wouldn't have five to 10 years ago, since now you can get almost anything removed with lasers,” says Maxime Buchi, tattoo artist and founder of Sang Bleu London.
-“But you need to understand that you may to have to answer some questions if you go to the Russian banya.”
+“But you need to understand that you may to have to answer some questions if you go to a Russian banya.”